Ithirahad/StarMade-Guides/docs/02-ships/03-reactors.md

 ## Reactor Level

-Reactor level scales logarithmically with the number of reactor blocks.
-A small ship with a handful of reactor blocks will be level 0 or 1; a large capital ship can reach much higher levels.
+Reactor level scales with the size of your Reactor.
+A small ship with a handful of reactor blocks will be level 0 or 1; a large capital ship can reach levels in the thousands or more.

-Level matters primarily because it determines how many chamber modules are required to activate chambers. (see [Chambers](04-chambers.md)).
+Reactor Level matters primarily because it determines how many chamber modules are required to activate chambers. (see [Chambers](04-chambers.md)).
+However, it is also a stat visible in the HUD when selecting a ship, and players may quickly estimate the capabilities of a potential adversary ship by the level of its reactor.

 ## How Much to Build